Frequently asked questions: How long is the mast?

 -MDP to the lower edge of the upper luff mark max.
 5000mm

 -Position of the Lümmel fitting so that the upper edge of the tree is not below the upper edge of the lower luff measurement mark.

-Believe it or not: Now we know how long a mast is.
+Believe it or not, now we know how long such a mast is.

-If you want to know to the millimeter, you have to read to the bitter end, for everyone else the following applies:
+If you want to know it to the millimeter, you have to read to the bitter end, for everyone else: